False Discovery Rate Adjustments for Average Significance Level Controlling Tests: Introduction

+We ask whether $p$-values satisfying the weaker condition (\ref{eq:average_level_alpha}) can be used as an input to multiple testing procedures used in the literature.
 We focus on multiple testing procedures designed to control the false discovery rate (FDR) of \citet{benjamini_controlling_1995}.
-We find that average significance level control is indeed sufficient to use a CI as an input to certain multiple testing procedures that guarantee FDR control.
+We find that average significance level control is indeed sufficient for certain multiple testing procedures to guarantee FDR control.
 In particular, average significance level control is sufficient to guarantee FDR control of the \citet{benjamini_controlling_1995} procedure in the asymptotic regime of weakly dependent $p$-values and many hypotheses ($m\to\infty$) and of the \citet{benjamini_control_2001} procedure with fixed $m$ and arbitrary dependence among $p$-values.
 On the other hand, in contrast to the classical setting, we show by example that the \citet{benjamini_controlling_1995} procedure does not in general have FDR control with fixed $m$ and independent $p$-values, and that approaches that estimate the proportion of null hypotheses, such as the procedure of \citet{storey_direct_2002}, can fail to control FDR even as $m\to\infty$.

 Much of the literature on FDR controlling multiple testing procedures takes a family of $p$-values satisfying the classical significance level control condition (\ref{eq:level_alpha}) as a starting point.
 An important exception is the literature on knockoff based FDR controlling procedures \citep{barber_controlling_2015}, which instead rely on the construction of auxiliary random variables, called knockoffs.
-Constructing knockoffs typically requires modeling assumptions such as the ``model-$X$'' framework, in which the joint distribution of regression covariates is known or estimated with sufficient accuracy \citep{candes_panning_2018}, or restricting the procedure to low dimensional settings.
-We view our results as complementary to this literature: our results allow for FDR controlling procedures based on average coverage intervals, which are available in nonparametric and high dimensional settings where the model-$X$ framework is difficult to apply.
-Our results also complement the recent literature on covariate assisted FDR controlling procedures \citep[see, among others,][]{lei_adapt_2018,li_multiple_2019,ignatiadis_covariate_2021}: whereas this literature seeks to improve power using covariates $X_i$ or other information associated with the $p$-value $p_i$, our results allow for more powerful FDR controlling procedures by directly basing such procedures on tests that achieve greater power than conventional tests by weakening the notion of significance level control.
+Constructing knockoffs typically requires modeling assumptions such as the ``model-$X$'' framework, in which the joint distribution of regression covariates is known or estimated with sufficient accuracy \citep{candes_panning_2018}, or restricting the procedure to low dimensional settings; see also \citet{arias-castro_distribution-free_2017} for an application of this approach under the assumption of a symmetric null distribution.